jet-yangqs/Affective/README.md

 Training tricks:

-Firstly,train with info_DIS.json(use probability distribution tags),after it nearly converges,use info_MV.json to reach the summit.Although probability distribution tags describe the affection better than major voting(one hot),if you use probability tags only,the loss function will never reach bottom.
+Firstly,train with info_DIS.json(use probability distribution tags),**after it nearly converges**,use info_MV.json to reach the summit.Although probability distribution tags describe the affection better than major voting(one hot),if you use probability tags only,the loss function will never reach bottom.

 Please revise here: